JalmaGit/FullProject/README.md

 ## Robot Project Folder:

 ### Nodes

-The nodes can be found throught these links,
+The nodes can be found throught these links.

  - [Camera Node](RobotProject/RobotProject/Camera_node.py)